All About Fall Flowering Crocus

-The most common fall crocus is the edible saffron crocus (Crocus sativus).
-Lilac purple flowers appear in September in cold areas and later in fall in warmer locations.
+The most common fall crocus is the edible Saffron Crocus (Crocus sativus)!
+Purple flowers appear in early fall in cold areas and, later in fall in warmer locations.
 It's hardy to USDA zone 5.
-The thin red filaments in the pistil of the flower can be delicately removed with a tweezer and used in cooking – these are the same saffron threads that you find in the spice aisle.
+The thin red filaments in the flower can be delicately removed with a tweezer and used in cooking – these are the same saffron threads that you find in the spice aisle.
 Or you can harvest the flowers when open and do the tweezing indoors.
 To dry saffron, place it in an oven on low heat until the filaments are light and breakable.
 You can also lay them out on a table in a dry room, out of direct sun, for a few days to dry.

 There are other fall flowering crocus similar to saffron crocus that are grown just for their beauty.
 Crocus specious is the hardiest of the small fall flowering crocus, surviving in USDA zone 4 climates.
 They have blue to mauve colored flowers.
 There is a white flowering version as well with snowy colored blooms and yellow stems.
 Crocus pulchellus is similar to the species crocus, but has a pale lilac colored flower with purple veins.

 The other group of fall flowering crocus are really not crocus at all, but a type of lily.
-Colchicum have the common names autumn crocus and naked ladies because of the way they grow.
-The flowers emerge in fall and the foliage appears the next spring.
-Hence the common name “naked ladies”.
-Colchicums have larger-sized flowers than saffron crocus.
+Colchicum also have the common name Autumn Crocus.
+The flowers emerge in fall, followed by the foliage which appears the next spring.
+Colchicums have larger-sized flowers than Saffron Crocus.
 They burst from the ground in September and October putting on quite a show when planted in groups.

-Most colchicums are hardy to USDA zone 5.
+Most Colchicums are hardy to USDA zone 5.
 The flowers are white, pink, blue, purple or rose depending on the variety.
 The flowering is enhanced because each bulb will send up a bouquet of flowers on 5 to 10 stems.
-The flowers stand 6 to 8 inches tall making a statement in the garden.
+The flowers stand 6 to 8 inches tall, making a statement in the garden.
 Look for different-colored varieties.
-'Mauve Wonder' produces soft purple colored blooms.
-'Water Lily' has double pink colored flowers.
-'Autumn White' has pure white blossoms.
-'Rosy Dawn' produces rose color blooms.
 After flowering the bulbs (corms) go dormant until spring.
 Then they send up broad leaves to collect energy from the sun and rejuvenate the bulb for the fall.
 The leaves yellow and fade by summer.

-Plant the small flowered fall crocus in rock gardens, under trees, around shrubs, and in the ground to cover patches, or even directly in the lawn.
-In the lawn, let the foliage emerge and naturally yellow without mowing it.
+These fall flowering gems will add extra color to your garden when many other plants have passed.
+Plant the small flowered fall crocus in rock gardens, under trees, around shrubs, and in the ground to cover patches, or even scattered throughout your lawn!
+If you plant in the lawn, let the foliage emerge and naturally yellow for abot 4-6 weeks without mowing it.
 This will work fine in many colder areas, since the lawn is growing slowly in autumn.
 In the flower garden, plant them where their colorful blossoms will pair nicely with other fall flowers such as sedum and dwarf aster.